-A team of licensed home care aids comes into the home, keeping loved ones in their familiar environment while ensuring they’re clean, comfortable, safe, taking medications as prescribed, getting out and about if able, etc.
+A team of home care aids comes into the home, keeping loved ones in their familiar environment while ensuring they’re clean, comfortable, safe, taking medications as prescribed, getting out and about if able, etc.

 Home care tends to be more affordable and keeps seniors independent for longer than residential care facilities.